Mixed start for new No. 1 Scott at Colonial

-(Reuters) - Adam Scott’s first competitive round as golf’s top-ranked player featured two contrasting nines as he finished six strokes off the lead at the Crowne Plaza Invitational in Fort Worth, Texas on Thursday.
+(Reuters) - Adam Scott’s first competitive round as golf’s top-ranked player featured two contrasting nines as he finished five strokes off the early lead at the Crowne Plaza Invitational in Fort Worth, Texas on Thursday.

 The Australian, who dislodged Tiger Woods from the game’s pinnacle on Monday, struggled to an outward four-over-par 39 at iconic Colonial Country Club before making three birdies after the turn to card a one-over 71 in the opening round.

-That left Scott well behind long-hitting American Dustin Johnson, who reeled off five birdies in a flawless 65 to take control of the prestigious PGA Tour event won five times by golfing great and Fort Worth resident Ben Hogan.
+That left Scott well behind New Zealander Tim Wilkinson, who reeled off four birdies in a flawless 66 to set the early pace in the prestigious PGA Tour event won five times by golfing great and Fort Worth resident Ben Hogan.

 Scott, just the second Australian to become number one following Greg Norman’s final reign which ended in 1998, bogeyed the 11th, 15th, 17th and 18th as he limped to the turn.